 I don’t know what your specific goals are, but I do know all blogs need a tool that gives a good first impression.

-EJ is nearing it’s seventh birthday so naturally there is a lot of content in the archives, plenty of which I could use to create a good “first impression” page.
+This blog exists more than 10 years, so naturally there is a lot of content in the archives, plenty of which I could use to create a good “first impression” page.

 Your blog may not be old enough that you have a wealth of content in your archives, but that doesn’t mean you can’t highlight your best work so far.